Dutch Oven Rosemary Garlic Bread

 This post may contain affiliate links.
 Read our disclosure policy.

 Learn how to make this super easy rosemary garlic bread baked in a Dutch oven!
-Zero kneading or fussy technical baking skills are required.
+Zero kneading of the dough or technical baking skills are required.
 Yet the final results are full of savory flavor from fresh rosemary and garlic, with a golden crispy outer crust.
-It’s absolutely delicious!

-Breadmaking can be one of those things that’s really time-consuming and very technical.
-Thankfully, this rosemary garlic bread is none of those things!
+Breadmaking can be very time-consuming and technical.
+Thankfully, this rosemary garlic bread is neither of those things!

 If you’re like me and don’t like to do super-involved bread recipes, then this one is for you.
-It has a delicious flavor from fresh rosemary and garlic and a perfectly golden crust.
+It has a delicious flavor from fresh rosemary, garlic and a perfectly golden crust.

 This is a beginner’s bread recipe at best – for those who want homemade bread without the fuss.
 But it’s also the perfect recipe to keep in your back pocket when you need a killer homemade bread recipe in a pinch!
 It’s a bread you and your guests will return for seconds and thirds.